lhtin/You-Dont-Know-JS/this & object prototypes/ch6.md

 This linkage is exercised when a property/method reference is made against the first object, and no such property/method exists.
 In that case, the `[[Prototype]]` linkage tells the engine to look for the property/method on the linked-to object.
 In turn, if that object cannot fulfill the look-up, its `[[Prototype]]` is followed, and so on.
 This series of links between objects forms what is called the "prototype chain".

-In other words, the actual mechanism, the essence of what's important to the functionality we can leverage in JavaScript, is **all about objects being linked to other objects.**
+In other words, the actual mechanism, the essence of what's important to the functionality we can __leverage__(use) in JavaScript, is **all about objects being linked to other objects.**

 That single observation is fundamental and critical to understanding the motivations and approaches for the rest of this chapter!